aesoll/astrogen/README.md

 # astrometrica-gen
-A program to modify FITS file metadata to generate Astrometrica configuration files.
+A program to modify FITS file metadata for the purpose of generating Astrometrica configuration files.

 ## Requirements
 * Python 2.7 + pandas